| | |

 Second Rise:

 • Cover and let rise until nearly dough; about an hour.
-Preheat the oven to 375 degrees F.
+Preheat the oven to 350℉.

 Bake:

-• Bake in a preheated oven for 25 to 35 minutes, or until golden.
-If you want to use an instant-read thermometer, the bread should reach 190°F. Remove from the baking sheet and transfer to a rack for cooling.
+• Bake for 30-40 minutes or until the bread is golden and reaches an internal temperature of about 190°F on an instant-read thermometer.
+Remove from the baking sheet and transfer to a rack for cooling.

 Nutrition